OSHA Guardrail & Handrail Requirements

 OSHA regulations permit midrails, screens, meshes and vertical members in guardrail systems.
-These members must be able to hold at least 150 lbs. of outward and downward pressure, and openings between members must not exceed 19".
+These members must be able to hold at least 150 pounds of outward and downward pressure, and openings between members must not exceed 19 inches.

-- Midrails—installed between the top edge and walking-working surface no more than 19" apart
+- Midrails - installed between the top edge and walking-working surface no more than 19 inches apart

-- Intermediate vertical members—installed no more than 19" apart
+- Intermediate vertical members - installed no more than 19 inches apart

-- Other equivalent intermediate members—installed with no opening more than 19" wide
+- Other equivalent intermediate members - installed with no opening more than 19 inches wide

-Handrails must be 30–38" above the leading edge of the stair tread.
+Handrails must be 30-38 inches above the leading edge of the stair tread.
 This is measured from the top surface of the handrail.

 Stair Rail Height

-Systems mounted before 01/17/2017 must be 30" or higher.
-Systems mounted after 01/17/2017 must be 42" or higher.
+Systems mounted before 01/17/2017 must be 30 inches or higher.
+Systems mounted after 01/17/2017 must be 42 inches or higher.
 Both measurements are from the leading edge of the stair tread to the top surface of the handrail.

 Stair Rails as Handrails

 Systems can use stair rails as handrails if they meet strength tolerance, finger clearance, handhold, opening, surface texture and projection hazards requirements.
-These systems may be mounted 36-38" high.
+These systems may be mounted 36-38 inches high.

-Handrails must be able to hold 200 lbs. of downward or outward pressure.
-Like guardrails, apply an appropriate force within 2" of the railing's top edge to test.
+Handrails must be able to hold 200 pounds of downward or outward pressure.
+Like guardrails, apply an appropriate force within 2 inches of the railing's top edge to test.

-There must be at least 2 1/4" of clearance between the handrail and any other object or surface.
+There must be at least 2 1/4 inches of clearance between the handrail and any other object or surface.
 This includes walls and guardrails.

 Handrails must be of a size and shape so that personnel can grasp rail firmly.

-Like midrails and equivalents, openings in handrail systems must be no more than 19".
+Like midrails and equivalents, openings in handrail systems must be no more than 19 inches.

 Handrail surfaces must be smooth.
 Smooth surfaces help protect personnel from injuries and prevent hazards.